- 3 Worth the Read on The Need for Creativity in Education

 Fostering Creativity, By Mary Ann Kohl

 It is important that children as they enter the education system continue to be allowed to exercise their natural creativity and innovative thinking skills.
 This is a natural capability that all children have and it seems that in our normal education process, we strive to get children to stop thinking that way but to think in a more rigid and structured manner.
+There are exceptions, like the Montessori School for Pre-School, Kindergarten & Elementary which has set goals to ensure children start with the right tools to unlock their true potential.
 I enjoyed reading this article by Mary Ann Kohl that makes suggestion for a different way to address education for the very young, ways that will allow them to consider to think and make connections in a more open minded way.

 Creativity Becomes an Academic Discipline

 Even at the collegiate level, there has been a recognition that something is missing in our educational system and that the end product is not delivering people fully capable of meeting the challenges they will face in their careers.
 There have been numerous initiatives that have started to tackle the issue head-on.
 The following article from the New York Times, discusses some efforts undertaken at the collegiate level to make creativity and innovation core parts of the academic experience.